zegl/kube-score/README.md

 ### Download

-Pre-built releases can be downloaded from the [Github Releases page](https://github.com/zegl/kube-score/releases).
+Pre-built releases can be downloaded from the [Github Releases page](https://github.com/zegl/kube-score/releases), or from [Docker Hub](https://hub.docker.com/r/zegl/kube-score/).

 ### Building from source